 Highlights of the Sensational Wine And Olive Oil Tasting 8-Hour Tour

-- The harvesting of olive trees (from October to November upon request).
+- Witness the harvesting of the olive trees, which takes place from October to November (upon request).

 Oleotourism is a movement that is treading more and more strongly in regions such as Argolis where in the region there are other olive groves, surrounding the variety of tourist activities related to the production of olive oil, whose objective is to disseminate the main characteristics and processes of elaboration of this product.
 It is an alternative to traditional tourism, turning to rural, ecological, or gastronomic settings.